 11. Orchard Walk

 Partner with a local orchard and sell tickets for an apple picking walk.
-Apple Holler and the MS Society, Wisconsin Chapter host an apple-themed breakfast and a raffle at their event as well.
+For example, the Apple Holler Family Farm in Wisconsin holds an annual orchard walk to benefit the MS Society.
+Registration to the event includes a 1-mile tour of the farm and a bag of apples, and a T-shirt.
+They also host an apple-themed breakfast and a raffle at their event as well.

 13. Edgar Allan “Poe”try Night